GitoriousLispBackup/eql/README.txt

 If you start the EQL executable without arguments, it will start the usual ECL top-level (without processing Qt events).

+To _not_ load ~/.eclrc on startup, do:
+    eql -norc

 To quit the tool, do:
     (eql:qquit) or
     (eql:qq)

-In order to run (sort of) a top-level processing Qt events, do (requires ECL threads): eql -qtpl
+In order to run (sort of) a top-level processing Qt events, do (requires ECL threads):
+    eql -qtpl

-  Note: If you want to use "ecl-readline" together with "-qtpl", just compile
-        "eql/src/lisp/ecl-readline.lisp" (which depends on the "readline" C library).
+    Notes: If you want to use "ecl-readline" together with "-qtpl", just compile "eql/src/lisp/ecl-readline.lisp" (which depends on the "readline" C library).
            It will then be loaded automatically on startup.